 1. Suicide forest, Japan

 Mount Fuji may be Japan’s iconic site, however what lies towards its northwest might change the perception of this stunning mountain.
 The dense forests of Aokigahara has all it takes to be a set for a blockbuster horror film.
 But to the locals, the dark woods are better known as ‘Suicide Forest’.
-Official statistics on the suicide rates of this morbid setting may vary, due to the sheer scale of the woods.
+Official statistics on the suicide rates of Japan’s forest may vary, due to the sheer size of the woods.

-However, there are believed to be 100 deaths a year in Aokigahara.
+However, Aokigahara is believed to witness up to 100 deaths a year.
 This includes bodies which may have been dead for several years, before being identified by local authorities.
 Aokigahara’s geography only aids to its eerie reputation.
-Trees as twisted as a witch’s hair and roots forming treacherous threads.
+Trees are as twisted as a witch’s hair and roots form treacherous web-like traps.
 Therefore, making this a must see in anyone’s dark tourism bucket list.